Policies & action

 Oil production

-At COP28, Saudi Aramco signed the Oil and Gas Decarbonisation Charter (OGDC), a new initiative which aims to “accelerate climate action” in the fossil fuel sector.
+At COP28, Saudi Aramco signed the Oil and Gas Decarbonisation Charter (OGDC), a new initiative which aims to "accelerate climate action" in the fossil fuel sector.
 However, the OGDC only addresses a fraction of relevant emissions from oil and gas production.
-Although most emissions come from fuel combustion, the initiative solely focuses on reducing emissions within the operations of oil and gas companies, such as in drilling and refining processes.
-Without a commitment to reducing the extraction and burning of fossil fuels, the charter fails to tackle the main driver of climate change.
+Although most emissions come from fuel combustion, the initiative solely focuses on reducing emissions within the operations of oil and gas companies, such as during drilling and refining processes.
+Without a commitment to reducing the extraction and burning of fossil fuels, the charter fails to address the main driver of climate change.
 So far, none of the signatories have agreed to cut fossil fuel production.

 Carbon capture and storage